Buddhism and Hinduism: Society and castes

 In the early Buddhist texts, the Buddha critiques the Brahmanical religion and social system on certain key points.
 For example, the Buddha disagreed with the divine basis for caste (jāti) distinctions made in the Brahmanical religion, and he offered ordination to all regardless of caste (whereas in Brahmanism, only those born to brahmins can be priests and study the religious scriptures).
-In regards to the social system (varna), although Buddha did not try to dismantle this system, he spoke out against Brahmin supremacism and the notion of any varna being superior or inferior to another.
+In regards to the social system (varna), although the Buddha did not try to dismantle this system, he spoke out against Brahmin supremacism and the notion of any varna being superior or inferior to another.
 Thus, the Buddha also critiqued the idea that brahmins were somehow superior or inherently pure due to their bloodline.
 The Vasetthasutta argues that the main difference among humans are their actions and occupations, not their bloodline.

 Furthermore, the Buddha holds that there is one universal moral law (Dharma) that is valid for everybody.
 Thus, Buddhism rejects the idea of caste duty (svadharma), the idea that every person is assigned a fixed duty or law based on the caste they are born into.
 Furthermore, for Buddhists, violence was wrong for all, whether one was part of the warrior caste or not.

 While the caste system constitutes an assumed background to the stories told in Buddhist scriptures, they do not agree with the Vedic justification for this system.
 According to the Aggañña Sutta, all social classes or varnas arose naturally through sociological factors, they were not divinely ordained.
 As Bronkhorst writes, this sutra rejects the view that the Brahmin caste was born from the mouth of God and thus are special.
 Instead, it states that this class of people developed because people in the past meditated and compiled scriptures.

 In the Aggañña Sutta, Buddha also argues that good and bad deeds are found in all castes and that moral purity comes from one's own actions, not one's birth.
 Because of this, all castes including untouchables were welcome in the Buddhist order and when someone joined, they renounced all caste affiliation.